peterhaupt/fuzzy_risk_prediction/README.md

 This folder contains all code that is required to perform the methods that are described in the section data cleaning of the chapter experimental design of the thesis.

 Run the Jupyter notebook `020_data_analysis_and_cleaning.ipynb`.

+For later analysis the test data has four additional columns.
+These columns are removed from the train dataset, because they would otherwise bias the training process.

+special_columns = ['eid', 'p130894', 'p130895', 'p53_i0']
+- eid (participants ID)
+- p130894 (date of first occurence of depression),
+- p130895 (source of first occurence of depression)
+- p53_i0 (date of baseline assessment)

 ## Feature Selection